flutter/plugins/packages/in_app_purchase/README.md

 [json_serializable](https://pub.dartlang.org/packages/json_serializable) for the
 many data structs passed between the underlying platform layers and Dart.
-After editing any of the serialized data structs, rebuild the serializers by running `flutter packages pub run build_runner build`. `flutter packages pub run build_runner watch` will watch the filesystem for changes.
+After editing any of the serialized data structs, rebuild the serializers by running `flutter packages pub run build_runner build --delete-conflicting-outputs`.
+`flutter packages pub run build_runner watch --delete-conflicting-outputs` will watch the filesystem for changes.

 ### Design